bia-pain-bache/BPB-Worker-Panel/docs/en/docs/installation/pages-manual.md

 ### 1. Create Cloudflare Account

-If you don’t have a Cloudflare account, create one [here](https://dash.cloudflare.com/sign-up).
+If you don’t have a Cloudflare account, create one [from here](https://dash.cloudflare.com/sign-up).
 You only need an email for registration.
 Due to Cloudflare’s restrictions, use a reputable email provider like Gmail.

 ### 2. Create Pages Project